barabarinov/RESTful-events-api/README.md

 - Event management with the ability to create, update, delete events.
 - Filtering and search events.
 - Email notifications for event registration.
+- API documentation and testing implemented using Swagger for a clear and interactive interface.

 ## Requirements: